-Private Placement
+2015 Private Placement of Common Stock

 In January 2015, the Company completed a private placement of approximately 3.4 million shares of common stock at \$5.85 per share.
 Proceeds from the Company's private placement, net of commissions and other offering costs, were approximately \$19.3 million.
 Two of the Company's stockholders, who are also affiliated with members of the Company's Board of Directors, purchased a total of 1,623,932 shares of common stock for approximately \$9.5 million in the private placement.